DeNepo/study-lenses/DOCS.md

 ---

-### Hooks
+### Option Hooks

 Hooks are functions returned from an option that will be executed at different points in the lens pipeline.
 If a Hook returns a valid `responseData` or `resource`, the cycle will be ended without piping then next Lens and the Hook's data will be rendered into an HTTP response.

-- Hooks are returned from their option in [./server/handle-request/evaluate-options/evaluate-hooks.js](./server/handle-request/evaluate-options/evaluate-hooks.js)
+- Hooks are returned from their option in [./server/change-perspective/evaluate-options/evaluate-hooks.js](./server/change-perspective/evaluate-options/evaluate-hooks.js)
 - Hooks are assigned the `.queryKey` from their Option when returned.
 This is helpful for debugging later on as they are stored as an array of functions, and hook function names cannot be configured by their Option
-- Hooks are called in [./server/handle-request/pipe-resource/evaluate-hooks.js](./server/handle-request/pipe-resource/evaluate-hooks.js)
+- Hooks are called in [./server/change-perspective/pipe-resource/evaluate-hooks.js](./server/change-perspective/pipe-resource/evaluate-hooks.js)

 > this needs some help, in concept and in code